nusolar/training-f23/src/system/goals.md

 ultimately comes from the solar cells that power the car.
 Those interested in other programming languages might investigate the energy cost of running Python on the Raspberry Pi over a more lightweight language like C, Go, or Rust.
-If it turns out the Python runtime is unnacceptably inefficient for our needs (this admittedly seems unlikely), the team could consider migrating a small part of the system to a different language.
+If it turns out the Python runtime is unacceptably inefficient for our needs (this admittedly seems unlikely), the team could consider migrating a small part of the system to a different language.